It's a beloved sight: Kermit the Frog, Mickey Mouse, Snoopy and many other colorful, giant balloons floating down the streets of New York City.

 The parade is particularly special for Pomer and his colleagues that organize the event.

-"It is my favorite day of the year, not only because we're actually living the end of an entire year of putting this together, but that moment, that adrenaline that you feel and the spirit of the crowds right before we step off," said Pomer.
+"It is my favorite day of the year, not only because we're actually living the end of an entire year of putting this together, but that moment, that adrenaline that you feel and the spirit of the crowds right before we step off – if you could bottle that up and sell it, it would be an amazing thing," said Pomer.